garidium/g-ffl-checkout/README.txt

 10. If the installation does not succeed, please reach out to sales@garidium.com for assistance.
 We will respond as soon as we can.

 == Frequently Asked Questions ==
 = How do I flag a product as FFL required? =
 The plugin provides two tools to do this, first you can check the \"Requires FFL Shipment\" checkbox on each individual product.
 This is located in the product data section.
 Secondly, on the main products list you can check 1-to-many products and use the bulk actions to set them all as FFL required products.
 In addition to these features, there is also a way to programmatically set products as FFL required.
 If you have questions about this option, please reach out to us.

-=Why is this plug better than the other alternatives?=
+=Why is this plug better than the alternatives?=
 * It was built by a FFL, actively used by that FFL.
 I know what the industry needs, especially those first starting out with smaller budgets.
 * The data services are built on state-of-the-art cloud-based technologies hosted on Amazon Web Services.
 This basically means that downtime will be minimal, and performance will be consistent.
-* The plugin doesn\'t require a Google Maps API key, which adds additional cost and complexity to the installation process of other plugins
+* The plugin doesn't require a Google Maps API key, which adds additional cost and complexity to the installation process of other plugins
 * We maintain a database of signed FFL copies for dealers that perform transfers.
-While its still your responsibility to ensure that the firearms your mailing go to a willing and able transfer FFL, having these FFL\'s on file and available for download is a big time saver in the fulfillment process
+While its still your responsibility to ensure that the firearms your mailing go to a willing and able transfer FFL, having these FFL's on file and available for download is a big time saver in the fulfillment process
 * The Order Details page provides you the ability to Upload FFL's and also quickly check the ATF ezCheck site for the FFL the customer selected during checkout